NREL/PIDG/README.md

 * units.to.delete.file (filepath): names of objects that should be completely eradiated from the database
 * remap.reference.nodes (logical) / map.ref.node.file (filepath): should reference nodes for regions be assigned based on external file? if set to FALSE or it map.ref.node.file doesn't have all regions, any region without a reference node with have the reference node assigned arbitrarily
 * interfaces.files.list (list): does specific things with interfaces. should be improved. these input files are the outputs of the india db's interface creation scripts
+* isolated.nodes.to.remove.args.list (list): list of vectors. first element in each vector is filepath to one-column (Node.Name) .csv with list of nodes to turn off. second and third elements are optional names arguments (scenario and category).
+This csv will be read in, listed nodes' Units will be set to zero, and the LPF of all other nodes will be recalculated.
+If scenario (and scenario category, optional) is specified, these changes will be tagged with that scenario name; otherwise, they will replace information in the base case.

 **********